 My mom used to say that most of the time, when you're on a trail, you get to a point where another one branches off from it, and you have to choose which way you want to go.
 What you want to see.
-And I knew right then that I had to make another decision.
+And I knew in that moment, that I had to make another decision.